Poorchop/hexchat-scripts/README.md

 **To view your current filters:**
 * `/jptab list filters`

+#### [link-title.py] (link-title.py)
+Display website titles above links that are pasted in chat

+Plays nicely with [get-youtube-video-info.py] (https://github.com/demialucard/xchat-scripts/blob/master/get-youtube-video-info.py)
+(some message formatting also taken from that script)

 #### [nick2server.py] (nick2server.py)
 Remove nick change messages from channels and place them in the server tab instead